Flank/flank-dashboard/docs/00_template.md

 # Design

-> Explain and diagram the technical design
+> Explain and diagram the technical design.
 >
-> Identify risks and edge cases
+> Identify risks and edge cases.

 # API